Skip to main content

 On successful completion of this module, students will be able to:

-• Identify the different types of representation used in architectural books in the early modern period.
+• Explain the role of architectural publications in the production of architecture in the early modern period.

-• Study early printed books as primary sources.
+• Use early printed books as primary sources for architectural history.

-• Engage critically with secondary sources on early printed books.
+• Engage critically with secondary sources on architectural history.

 • Communicate ideas formed from the study of both primary and secondary sources.